runk/node-maxmind/README.md

 ## GEO databases

-Free GEO databases available for download here: http://dev.maxmind.com/geoip/geolite.
+Free GEO databases are available for [download here](http://dev.maxmind.com/geoip/geolite).
+The npm package [maxmind-geolite-mirror](https://www.npmjs.com/package/maxmind-geolite-mirror) will mirror the databases locally and only re-fetch if the remote files are newer.

 ## Installation